 Cloud Foundry offers a marketplace of services, from which users can provision reserved resources on-demand.
-Examples of resources services provide include databases on a shared or dedicated server, or accounts on a SaaS application.
+Examples of resources services provide include databases on a shared or dedicated server, or accounts on a SaaS app.
 These resources are known as service instances and the systems that deliver and operate these resources are known as Services.
 Think of a service as a factory that delivers service instances.

 Note: For a service to be available in the marketplace, it must be integrated with Cloud Foundry by way of APIs.

-Cloud Foundry enables users to leverage services that are not available in the marketplace using a feature called User-Provided Service Instances (UPSI).
+Cloud Foundry enables users to leverage services that are not available in the marketplace using user-provided service instances (UPSI).
+For more information, see User-Provided Service Instances

 Cloud Foundry enables users to provision credentials needed to interface with a service instance.
-You can use application binding to automatically deliver these credentials to your Cloud Foundry app.
+You can use app binding to automatically deliver these credentials to your Cloud Foundry app.
 For external and local clients, you can use service keys to generate credentials to communicate directly with a service instance.

 For more information about creating a user-provided service instance with service keys, see the User-Provided Service Instances topic.
 For more information about service keys, see the Managing Service Keys topic.

 Note: Not all services support service keys.
 Some services support credentials through app binding only.

 To allow an app to communicate with a service external to PWS, you may need to configure the service to accept connections from your app based on its outbound IP address.

 In your external service configuration, you must do one of the following:

 - Add the entire IP range for the Diego Cell where the app is deployed to your allow list.